NVecten/pyladies_vienna_data_course/01/notebook.md

 ### Special commands

 Commands beginning with a percentage sign have a special meaning in notebooks.
-For example `% time` can measure and display how long it took to execute the code written on the line immediately following this command.
+For example `%time` can measure and display how long it took to execute the code written on the line immediately following this command.

-Special commands starting with two percent (eg: `%% time`) then have an effect on the whole cell instead of one row.
+Special commands starting with two percent (eg: `%%time`) then have an effect on the whole cell instead of one row.

-A list of all special commands can be obtained with `% lsmagic`.
+A list of all special commands can be obtained with `%lsmagic`.

 ### Command line commands